Posted by GR0 on October 06, 2020

 The eggs will not remain in the salt bath long, as they are quick to absorb.
 Most of the curing takes place once the caviar is packed into individual containers.
 That caviar in your refrigerator right now is still undergoing slow but steady curing as it rests.

 Malossol caviars should remain in the fridge no longer than four weeks before opening and enjoying, and even saltier varieties tend to taste better earlier on.
+When properly stored, an unopened container lasts up to 15 months in some cases.

 Once that container is opened, it is best to consume it all within less than 48 hours.